RequestNetwork/requestNetwork/packages/docs/docs/guides/1-first-request.md

 By clicking on the request row, you can see the details.

 You can see that the status is Pending: the request has not been paid yet.
-We will deal with payment detection [later](./3-Portal-API/2-payment-status).
+We will deal with payment detection [later](./3-Portal-API/2-payment-status.md).

 ## Wrap-up

-The request created is the proof that some money has been requested by an entity, and its pending status the proof that the money is still due.
+The request created is the proof that some money has been requested by a person or company, and its pending status the proof that the money is still due.

 In the next sections, you will also see how to transform such a basic creation into seamless financial workflows: